Information theory for hypergraph similarity: Measures

-In Fig.~\ref{fig:fig1}, we show the results of applying our measures to three small example hypergraphs on the same set of $N=8$ nodes.
-We can see that all three hypergraphs generally share similar structure across their layers, but that the three measures vary substantially across all pairs.
-Next to each hypergraph pair, we plot matrices showing the graph NMI measure of~\cite{felippe2024network} applied to the projections of each layer to the lower order of the two, for reference.
-The hypergraphs $G_1$ and $G_2$ are similar in that $G^{(2)}_1$ has a high structural overlap with $G^{(3)}_2$ and $G^{(3)}_1$ has a high structural overlap with $G^{(4)}_2$.
+The hypergraphs $G_1$ and $G_2$ are similar in that $G^{(2)}_1$ has a high structural overlap with $G^{(3)}_2$, and $G^{(3)}_1$ (with its four 3-hyperedges) has a high structural overlap with the single 4-hyperedge of $G^{(4)}_2$.
 However, only $\text{NMI}_{\text{cross}}$ is able to capture this similarity, giving a high value of $0.88$.
 The other measures are unable to see any overlap among the hypergraphs except for the single edge~$(7,8)$, both giving low scores.
-Meanwhile, $G_2$ and $G_3$ are similar in that $G^{(3)}_2$ has a high structural overlap with $G^{(2)}_3$, and $G^{(4)}_2$ has a high structural overlap with $G^{(4)}_3$.
+Meanwhile, $G_2$ and $G_3$ are similar in that $G^{(3)}_2$ has a high structural overlap with $G^{(2)}_3$, and $G^{(4)}_2$ has maximal structural overlap with $G^{(4)}_3$.
 Since some of this overlap is now occurring at the same order~$\ell=4$---i.e., is \emph{intra-order} similarity---both $\text{NMI}_{\text{bulk}}$ and $\text{NMI}_{\text{align}}$ are able to detect it, giving moderate scores.
+Looking at Eqs.~(\ref{align-ent}) and~(\ref{align-CE}), we can see that $\text{NMI}_{\text{align}}$ will scale positively with both the number of overlapping hyperedges \emph{and} the size of those hyperedges, contributing to fluctuations in this measure across the pairs of hypergraphs.
 Meanwhile, $\text{NMI}_{\text{cross}}$ still gives the highest score, detecting both the intra- and cross-order similarity among the hypergraphs.
 Finally, $G_1$ and $G_3$ are similar in that $G^{(2)}_1$ has a high structural overlap with $G^{(2)}_3$, and $G^{(3)}_1$ has a high structural overlap with $G^{(4)}_3$.
 In this case, since most of the hyperedges are of order $\ell=2$, where $G_1$ and $G_3$ overlap, both $\text{NMI}_{\text{bulk}}$ and $\text{NMI}_{\text{align}}$ detect relatively high similarity values.
 Meanwhile, $\text{NMI}_{\text{cross}}$ returns a perfect similarity score---$G^{(2)}_1$ and $G^{(2)}_3$ are identical, while $G^{(3)}_1$ is perfectly nested within $G^{(4)}_3$.